Learn about engine gaskets and a few of their failings

 - Layered steel – constructed from multiple layers of steel (MLS) and usually coated to further enhance their performance.
 They’re the type most often used in vehicles.

-- Copper – delivers a long-lasting performance for extremely durable gaskets
+- Copper – delivers a long-lasting performance for extremely durable gaskets.
+Copper is crushable and can conform under pressure.

-- Composites – made from several materials, including possibly asbestos in some older applications, and usually considered a technology that’s less reliable and more commonly found on earlier vehicles
+- Composites – made from several materials, including possibly asbestos in some older applications, and usually considered a technology that’s less reliable and more commonly found on earlier vehicles.
+Composite or cork gaskets can be found in assemblies that aren't fastened with a great deal of torque, such as valve covers, thermostats or water pumps.

 Don’t Blow a Gasket

 A sure-fire way to avoid the time and expense of a head-gasket failure and subsequent replacement is to stay away from vehicles with known head-gasket issues that haven’t had the problem repaired or resolved.
-After that comes careful attention to changing vehicle coolant and oil at recommended levels to prevent prolonged gasket exposure to chemicals that may hasten its degradation; using the vehicle manufacturer-recommended coolant; maintaining proper torque on the head bolts; and watching for early signs of gasket failure, including white exhaust smoke or coolant mixing with oil, to prevent further engine damage.
+After that comes careful attention to changing vehicle coolant and oil at recommended intervals to prevent prolonged gasket exposure to chemicals that may hasten its degradation; using the vehicle manufacturer-recommended coolant; maintaining proper torque on the head bolts; and watching for early signs of gasket failure, including white exhaust smoke or coolant mixing with oil, to prevent further engine damage.
+White exhaust smoke is actually steam as the coolant is being burned off in the combustion chambers, and will usually have a strong antifreeze smell.

 Whatever the gasket problem, and fix, turn out to be, don’t blow a gasket because of the expense and frustration involved.
 It’s just another part of the joy and pain equation that is vehicle ownership.